Subscribe to updates

 Union Yard, Aldershot - Disposal of Blocks C & D

 The committee reconsidered the decision made by the Cabinet on 15th December 2025, to dispose of Blocks C & D at Union Yard, Aldershot to Vivid Housing.
-It was noted that since the Cabinet meeting, key project dependencies had changed, and Vivid Housing's Board decision was now anticipated in mid-February.
-The committee heard from Chris Hodgkinson of Lambert Smith Hampton (Investment Management) (LSH), who presented findings from recent soft market testing on the value of Blocks C & D. Mr Hodgkinson reported that six companies had submitted offers, all of which were below the value offered by Vivid Housing, leading LSH to recommend proceeding with the sale to Vivid Housing.
+Since the Cabinet meeting, key project dependencies had changed, and Vivid Housing's Board decision was confirmed to take place in mid-February.
+The committee had the opportunity to consult with Chris Hodgkinson of Lambert Smith Hampton (Investment Management) (LSH), who presented findings from recent soft market testing on the value of Blocks C & D. Mr. Hodgkinson reported that six companies had made offers, all of which were below the value offered by Vivid Housing, leading LSH to recommend proceeding with the sale to Vivid Housing.

-Executive Director Karen Edwards stated that Option 4(a) from Exempt Report No. REG2502, which was the original preferred disposal option in April 2025, had been withdrawn.
-The current offer from Vivid Housing was the quickest to progress in line with the Council's Financial Recovery Programme and would help minimise further costs associated with holding the property.
-The mix of properties and restrictions on the commercial units had also been adjusted during negotiations.
-Affordable housing nominations would align with the Council's current arrangements, addressing the number of residents on the housing list, while shared ownership would be managed by Vivid Housing.
-In response to a query regarding anti-social behaviour (ASB) and concerns about Vivid Housing's perceived inaction, it was stated that strategic-level meetings were being held to address these concerns effectively.
-Members were informed that 18 units were already occupied by Vivid tenants, with no ASB issues reported to date.
-The committee noted the financial implications of not proceeding with the sale to Vivid Housing.
+Executive Director Karen Edwards explained that Option 4(a) from Exempt Report No. REG2502, the original preferred disposal option in April 2025, had been withdrawn.
+The current offer from Vivid Housing was the quickest to progress, aligning with the Council's Financial Recovery Programme and helping to minimise further costs associated with holding the property.
+Additionally, the mix of properties and restrictions on commercial units had been adjusted during negotiations.
+Affordable housing nominations would remain with the Council's current arrangements, addressing the housing list, while shared ownership would be managed by Vivid Housing.

-The committee discussed relevant financial and social points but made no specific recommendations to the Cabinet.
+The committee noted the financial implications of not proceeding with the sale to Vivid Housing and its potential impact on the Council.
+While the committee had discussed relevant financial and social points, they made no specific recommendations to the Cabinet.

 Attendees